YetAnotherNerd/whatlastgenre/README.md

 ##### discogs token and secret options
 Authentication information for discogs, will be set interactively.

-##### whatcd session options
+##### whatcd username, password and session options
-Session cookie, will be received by interactively entering user credentials.
+You can optionally store your username and/or password here.
+If you don't store them, you will be asked interactively every time the automatically stored session cookie expired (or does not exist yet).

 ## Usage